allissadillman/NIH-Data-Science-Bootcamp-2020/README.md

 **Videos to watch before Friday's SEPA and Citizen Science breakout Q & A**

-- Citizen science overview by Dr. Jennifer Couch
+- [Biomedical Open Innovation: Citizen Science and Crowdsourcing](https://www.youtube.com/watch?v=e4DJn2MSCbM) by Dr. Jennifer Couch

   - (Watch first as it will give an overview of the SEPA program)
   - Also check out this [Citizen Science Resource](https://citscibio.org/)